Kashmir Shaivism: Pratyabhijna—One consciousness Being unfolds as the multiplicity of the world

 The basic theology of Trika's Recognition school, as summarised by Utpaladeva in Īśvarapratyabhijñā-Kārikā (Verses on the Recognition of the Lord), is as follows:

 There is only one Great Divinity, and it is the very inner Self of all creatures.
 It embodies itself as all things, full of unbroken awareness of three kinds: “I”, “this”, and “I am this.”

 The school's theology is expressed by Kshemaraja in his Pratyabhijñā-hṛdayam (The Heart of Recognition) as follows:

 Awareness, free and independent, is the cause of the performance of everything.
 She unfolds the universe through Her own will and on Her own canvas.
 It becomes diverse by its division into mutually adapting subjects and objects.
 The individual conscious being, as a condensation of universal Awareness, embodies the entire universe in a microcosmic form.

-Spanda

-Trika theology regards consciousness as active and dynamic, described as the spontaneous vibration or pulsation (spanda) of universal consciousness, which is an expression of its freedom (svātāntrya) and power (Śakti).
-Because of this, though this philosophy is idealist, it affirms the reality of the world and everyday life, as a real transformation (parinama), manifestation or appearance (ābhāsa) of the absolute consciousness.
-The Absolute is also explained through the metaphor of light (prakasha) and reflective awareness (vimarsha).